benjaminb-/go-nested-set/README.md

-# go-nested-set
+## Nested set model - Go implementation

+This package is to experiment with Go.

 TODO:

-- [x] check ref issues :
+- [] check ref issues :
   - use slice index to ensure i always have the right value, is it the right way?
-- [ ] implements other method
-  - fully unit tested
-- [x] split node in separate file
 - [ ] clean
 - [ ] readme
 - [ ] publish on go pkg